syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tooltip/EJ2_ASP.NETCORE/getting-started.md

 * [Tooltip Open Mode](./open-mode)
 * [Customize the Tooltip](./customization)

-N> You can refer to our [ASP.NET Core Tooltip](https://www.syncfusion.com/aspnet-core-ui-controls/tooltip) feature tour page for its groundbreaking feature representations.
-You can also explore our [ASP.NET Core Tooltip example](https://ej2.syncfusion.com/aspnetcore/Tooltip/DefaultFunctionalities#/material) that shows you how to render the Tooltip in ASP.NET Core.
+N> You can also explore our [ASP.NET Core Tooltip example](https://ej2.syncfusion.com/aspnetcore/Tooltip/DefaultFunctionalities#/bootstrap5) that shows you how to render the Tooltip in ASP.NET Core.